 This is a typical example question that you may receive on an error checking test.
 You compare each question line with the corresponding one in the other table and see what is correct and what isn’t.
 In this error checking test example, the correct answer for question 1 is B because in the only difference between the first line in the first table and the first line in the second table is in the postcode.
 Table 1 has the full postcode whereas table 2 has the number 4 missing.
 Therefore for this question option B is the correct answer.

-Some tips for successAs we have seen, these tests have a method to them and if you want to improve your scores, practice is but one way of doing so.
-There has to be method to your practice however and below are just a few tips to help you increase your scores:
+As we have seen, these tests have a method to them.
+Here are just a few tips to help you improve your scores: